infinum/frontend-handbook/React/Project structure.md

 ```

-You will use your fetcher functions with `useSwr` hook inside of your components (organisms, molecules, pages).
+You will use your fetcher functions with `useSwr` hook inside of your components.

 ## Setting up theming and styles